 In ModuPlasma™, particles to be removed from the gas stream are charged by a series of high-voltage electric discharge electrodes to produce negatively charged ions or corona discharges, it charges the particles in the inlet gas, and provide the driving force for moving particles to the collecting plates.
 Charged particles move within an electric field away from areas of similar charge (discharge electrodes) and towards areas of opposite charge (collecting plates).

-Collected particulate matter is removed from the plates by mechanical rappers, causing the material to fall into collection hoppers out of which it is disposed or recycled.
+Collected particulate matter is removed from the plates by mechanical rappers, causing the material to fall into collection hoppers out of which it is disposed of or recycled.

 How does SEID NTP work?